Vincent van Gogh's Paintings and Life

 In 1886, Vincent van Gogh attended art classes at the Antwerp Academy, but remained for only part of the year.
 After moving in with his brother, Theo, in Paris, Vincent studied with the artist Cormon and came into contact with fellow students Henri de Toulouse-Lautrec, John Russell and Emile Bernard.

-Theo, an art dealer, introduced his brother to the works of prominent Impressionist painters such as Claude Monet, Pierre-Auguste Renoir and Georges Seurat, all of which had strong influences on the artist's future paintings.
-Vincent met and befriended the artist Paul Gauguin during this same period, and Gauguin's brilliantly hued paintings also exerted an influence of the Dutchman's art.
+Theo, an art dealer, introduced his brother Van Gogh to the works of prominent Impressionist painters such as Monet, Renoir, and Manet, all of which had strong influences on the artist's future paintings.
+Vincent met and befriended the artist Paul Gauguin during the same period, and Gauguin's brilliantly hued paintings also exerted an influence of the Dutchman's art.

-In 1887, Vincent van Gogh experimented with the pointillist technique espoused by Seurat, who used it in such works as A Sunday Afternoon on the Island of La Grande Jatte.
-In one of his many self-portraits: Self Portrait with Grey Felt Hat, Vincent utilizes tiny points of light-reflecting color to reveal a sharp-featured man with the world-weary expression of someone who has seen more than his share of hardship.
+In 1887, Vincent van Gogh experimented with the pointillist technique espoused by Georges Seurat, who used it in such works as A Sunday Afternoon on the Island of La Grande Jatte and Bathers at Asnières.
+In one of his many self portraits: Self Portrait with Grey Felt Hat, Vincent utilizes tiny points of light-reflecting color to reveal a sharp-featured man with the world-weary expression of someone who has seen more than his share of hardship.

 It was during this time of his life that Vincent van Gogh began developing an interest in Ukiyo-e, Japanese woodcut prints, which he and such contemporaries as Claude Monet and Edgar Degas began to collect, and which would inspire paintings reflecting the Japonaiserie influence on his artistic vision.